aeternity/hyperchain-starter-kit/README.md

 </details>

 ## Introduction
 The Hyperchains Starter Kit simplifies the process of bootstrapping an Aeternity Hyperchain node for the 0.9 beta release.
 While Hyperchains are designed to be lightweight and resource-efficient, the setup process involves multiple components and careful configuration.
-This tool automates key setup tasks including economy generation, contract deployment, and node configuration.
+This tool automates key setup tasks including economy generation, and contract and node configuration.

 Note: This tool is currently in beta development alongside Hyperchains 0.9.
 While functional, you may encounter warnings or minor issues as we continue improving stability and user experience.

 ## Structure
 The toolkit provides automated workflows for:
-1. Generating and configuring the Hyperchain economy (initial accounts, balances, and contracts)
+1. Generating Hyperchain economy configuration parameters (initial accounts and balances)
-2. Setting up node configuration files
+2. Preparing contract configurations for genesis block deployment
-3. Deploying and initializing required smart contracts
+3. Creating validator account configurations
-4. Managing validator and pinner account setup
+4. Preparing pinning operation parameters

-Each component is configured through YAML files and automated scripts to minimize manual intervention while maintaining flexibility.
+Each component generates configuration output that the Aeternity node will use during initialization and genesis block creation.

 ## Usage
 ### Quick Start